When buying a new vehicle, factor in the cost of car insurance as part of your overall budget.

 Final thoughts on BMW insurance costs

-BMW offers a diverse lineup of models, and the cost to insure them varies based on several factors.
-Choosing an entry-level vehicle with a low MSRP, smaller engine and various safety features can help keep your insurance premiums affordable.
-On the other hand, choosing luxury or sporty models will typically increase the cost of coverage.
+BMW offers a diverse range of vehicle models, and the cost to insure them varies based on several factors.
+Opting for entry-level vehicles with a lower starting price, a smaller engine and plenty of safety features can help keep your insurance premiums affordable.
+On the other hand, selecting luxury or sporty models may increase the cost of coverage.

 Frequently asked questions